yannick-cw/poc_analyzer/README.md

 ![structure](https://github.com/yannick-cw/poc_analyzer/blob/master/sanders.png "sanders-twitter")

-How cool would it be to just type in the twitter username `berniesanders` into a textfield: and get this
+How cool would it be to just type in the twitter username `berniesanders` into a textfield and get this
 ```javascript
 //actual results from poc
 {